Which Python development companies rank highest for US clients in 2026?

 | Pros | Cons |

-| Fast individual-developer matching, often within 48 hours | No firm-level retention, back-up coverage, or team continuity |
+| Fast individual-developer matching | No firm-level retention, back-up coverage, or team continuity |

 | Senior individual freelancers with name-brand clients | Hourly rates at $80–$200/hr are premium for individuals |